Sandra and Edward H. Meyer Professor

 New York, New York

-In addition to her role as Chairman of the NYU Department of Radiation Oncology, Dr. Formenti is currently the Associate Director for Clinical Research as well as the Leader of the Breast Cancer Research Program of the NYU Cancer Institute, where she oversees the clinical and research efforts of over 30 investigators.
+Dr. Formenti is the Sandra and Edward H. Meyer Professor and Chairman of the Department of Radiation Oncology at NYU since1999.
+She also is the Associate Director for Clinical Research and the co-Leader of the Breast Cancer Research Program of the NYU Cancer Institute.